Itsmide/Terraform-code-deploy-jenkins-server-and-jenkins-pipeline-deploy-gcp-kubernetes-cluster/README.md

--Step 2 (Will make use of google-cli installed in step 1)
+-Step 2 (Will make use of google-cli on the server installed in step 1)
 # jenkins-pipeline-deploy-to-gcp-kubernetes-cluster
 # Project Name: End to end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline
 # Steps for the project